bodulic/CATS-rb/README.md

 `prop_of_exon_set_covered_by_a_gtf_set` and `prop_of_transcript_set_covered_by_a_gtf_set` visualize the distribution of the proportion of exon/transcript sets covered by a GTF set.

 `annotation_based_exon_set_upset_plot.pdf` and `annotation_based_transcript_set_upset_plot.pdf` visualize the annotation-based UpSet plot for exon/transcript sets.
-The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set lengths within each subset.
+The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set length within each subset.

 `annotation_based_pairwise_exon_set_venn_diagrams` and `annotation_based_pairwise_transcript_set_venn_diagrams` visualize the annotation-based exon/transcript set Venn diagrams for each pair of the analysed assemblies.
 These plots are generated only when the comparison involves ten or fewer transcriptome assemblies.